 Promotions: To gain clients, you should put your product in front of thousands.
 Depending on where your target customers would potentially be looking for you, pick a few different channels for promotion.

-Partnerships and referrals: Search for those who can help you tell the world about the product you’re creating.
+App development partnership and referrals: Search for those who can help you tell the world about the product you’re creating.
 Moreover, people trust recommendations more than ads.
 So this approach may prove successful.

 4. Back to the start: Final improvements